27 Customer Service Statistics for 2026 | SlickText Infographic

 Statistics on customer service clearly show just how vital a good experience is to the success (and profit) of your business.
 The growing importance of self-service in customer service highlights the need for businesses to balance traditional approaches with modern self-service technologies.

-With SMS, you can get more out of your customer service while putting in minimal time and money — especially if you take advantage of marketing automation workflows.
-Even if you don’t use SMS automation, you can use SMS to respond one-on-one to any incoming customer requests.
+With the best SMS platforms for customer support, you can get more out of your support team while putting in minimal time and money — especially if you take advantage of marketing automation workflows.

 With our customer service infographic in mind, here are some steps if you’re considering adding texting for customer engagement.